-The Presidential Precinct, working in partnership with Axxess, will convene the Corporate Leaders Program, April 29 – May 9, for 12 business leaders who represent African and Diasporan communities.
-Together, leaders will share knowledge and successful ventures as models for bilateral trade, investment, and professional exchange.
+The Presidential Precinct, working in partnership with Axxess, will convene the 2025 Corporate Leaders Program, April 26 – May 4 for 12 business leaders who represent African and Diasporan communities.
+Together, these leaders will sharpen their business acumen and refine their business models for international trade and investment.

 Mr. Helio Cumbi